The Breakers: Third floor

-The third floor contains eight bedrooms and a sitting room decorated in Louis XVI style walnut paneling by Ogden Codman.
+Servant quarters: north wing

 The north wing of the third-floor quarters were reserved for domestic servants.
 Using ceilings nearly 18 ft, Richard Morris Hunt created two separate third floors to allow a mass aggregation of servant bed chambers.
 This was because of the configuration of the house, built in Italian Renaissance style, which included a pitched roof.
 Flat-roofed French classical houses built in the area at the time allowed a concealed wing for staff, whereas the Breakers' design did not permit this feature.

 A total of 30 bedrooms are located in the two third-floor staff quarters.
 Three additional bedrooms for the butler, chef, and visiting valet are located on the mezzanine "entresol" floor, located between the first and second floor just to the rear of the main kitchen.

+Private apartment: south wing

+Following the opening of the house for public tours in 1948, Gladys Vanderbilt maintained a private apartment comprising the southern half of the third floor of the house.
+The apartment was created from a series of rooms initially used as the living quarters for the sons of Cornelius Vanderbilt II, which had been decorated by Ogden Codman Jr. It contains eight bedrooms, a living room with ocean views, and a small kitchen converted from a former housekeeper's room.
+Access from the museum floors open to the public was said to initially have been blocked with an infant safety-gate on a staircase connecting the second and third storeys.

+Following the sale of The Breakers to the Preservation Society of Newport in 1972, Gladys Vanderbilt's daughter Countess Sylvia Szapary was granted a life tenancy of her mother's private apartment on the third floor of the house.
+Her descendants continued to maintain the apartment until 2018, and this part of the house was eventually opened for public tours in 2024.

 Attic floor

 The attic floor contained more staff quarters, general storage areas, and the innovative cisterns.
 One smaller cistern supplied hydraulic pressure for the 1895 Otis elevator, still functioning in the house even though the house was wired for electricity in 1933.
 Two larger cisterns supplied fresh and salt water to the many bathrooms in the house.

 Over the grand staircase is a stained glass skylight designed by artist John La Farge.
 Originally installed in the Vanderbilts' 1 West 57th Street (New York City) townhouse dining room, the skylight was removed in 1894 during an expansion of that house.